 Site logo

-So let’s dive right in.
+So, let’s dive right in.

 What is Keyword Research?

-The Definitive Keyword Research Checklist You Need to Rank in 2023
+The Definitive Keyword Research Checklist You Need to Rank in 2024

 The cornerstone of SEO is keywords.
-No matter how hard you try, Google traffic won’t come to your site if no one is looking for what you’re writing about.
+No matter how hard you try, Google traffic won’t come to your affiliate marketing site if no one is looking for what you’re writing about.
 Using a keyword research checklist helps guarantee that you are taking all the necessary steps to achieve your desired outcomes.

 1. Study Your Niche